PSC (musical group)

 PSC or Pimp Squad Click (stylized as P$C or Pimp $quad Click), is an American hip hop group from Bankhead, Atlanta, Georgia.
-Formed in 2001, the group was originally composed of six members, southern rappers Big Kuntry King, Mac Boney, C-Rod, Dollar D.P, AK and T.I.
+Formed in 2001, the group was originally composed of six members: southern rappers Big Kuntry King, Mac Boney, C-Rod, AK, Young Dro, and T.I.
 In 2002, the group began amassing several self-released mixtapes, namely their In da Streets series, which garnered them local recognition.
 PSC released their debut studio album 25 to Life, in 2005, under Grand Hustle Records and Atlantic Records.

 History

 The group was formed in 2001 by T.I., alongside his longtime friends and fellow Atlanta-based rappers Big Kuntry King, C-Rod, AK, Dollar D.P and Mac Boney.
 They made their commercial debut on the track "Heavy Chevys", taken from T.I.'s debut solo album, I'm Serious (2001).
 However, after I'm Serious failed to gain major recognition, Arista Records released T.I. from his recording contract.
 In 2002, the group released a full-length project together, a mixtape titled In da Streets.

 The group's debut studio album 25 to Life, was released in 2005 and received mixed reviews.
 The album title "25 to Life", refers to the group members' ages at the time.
 Although the critical reviews were lukewarm, it peaked at number 10 on the US Billboard 200 chart on October 8, 2005.
 The album features guest appearances from Young Jeezy, Young Dro, CeeLo Green, Lil Scrappy and Lloyd; while its production was handled by Lil Jon, Jasper Cameron and Sapp, among others.
 P$C's debut single "I'm a King", which was produced by Lil' Jon, features Lil' Scrappy and was included on the soundtrack to the drama film Hustle & Flow (2005).
 The single reached number 67 on the US Billboard Hot 100 chart.

 In 2004, PSC appeared on "Pimp Squad", from American music producer The Alchemist's debut album, 1st Infantry, as well as on the song "Limelight", from T.I.'s third solo album Urban Legend.
 In 2006, T.I. featured his PSC cohorts on the track "Bankhead", from his fourth album King.
 In 2008, Big Kuntry King featured PSC on the track "Still Kuntry", from his debut solo album, My Turn to Eat.